Summer CCE Network (SCCEN)

-- Join the network as a member! - The deadline to be paired with an alumni mentor through the SCCEN program has now passed.
-However, you will be able to join the network to attend summer events through May 2nd, 2014.
+- Join the network as a member! - The deadline to join the SCCEN has now passed.
+Please check back next Spring when registration will open for the summer 2015 program.

 To find an internship in a SCCEN city, search by city (or state, which will include surrounding areas) on LionShare, or find a position on your own.
 Once you know you are going to be living and/or working in a SCEEN city this summer, join the SCCEN Network to be connected to fellow students and alumni in that city. *Please note that SCEEN has networks in Boston, Los Angeles, San Francisco, and Washington D.C.